ISHANT14gg/TravelNest/README.md

-# 🌍 WanderLust – Travel Listing Platform
+# 🌍 TravelNest – Travel Listing Platform

 A full-stack travel listing and destination exploration web application that allows users to discover places, create and manage listings, upload images, view locations on interactive maps, and share experiences through reviews and ratings.
 Built with a focus on clean architecture, security, and scalability.